-It has been more than two years since 72 innocent people were incinerated in Grenfell tower in the deadliest blaze in London since Word War II.
+It has been three years since many innocent people were incinerated in Grenfell tower in the deadliest blaze in London since Word War II.
 As the years roll past and the public enquiry slowly dissipates blame, it is easy to forget about the scale of the human suffering as well as the systemic failings that lead to their deaths.
 While right wing tabloids dehumanise the victims with accusations of illegal subletting, it is important to remember that these were real people, with real-families, living real lives.
 The victims came from 19 different countries, with the youngest being an unborn child and the eldest being 84 years old.
 There were taxi drivers, teachers, former soldiers and army officers, churchgoers and devout Muslims, big families and working singles.

 The victims’ lives quite accurately represented the complexities of living in modern Britain; young working families struggled with childcare, adults well into their 20s and 30s lived with their parents, refugees abandoned successful lives in homelands torn apart by war and famine, and the disabled struggled for treatment in an overcrowded, underfunded healthcare system.
 The victims were not, however, a reflection of modern Britain.
 Despite being situated in the most affluent borough in the UK, there were very few white-collar workers among the victims.
 There were only seven white Britons.
 This is perhaps the starting point of the real story of the Grenfell tragedy; the story of structural prejudice that puts profits before lives.
 It seems when the victims are predominantly from minority ethnic backgrounds, particularly Muslims, and are of low socio-economic status, courts and public enquiries alone are not enough to hold the privileged elite to account.